 The influence of French architectureWith its French institutions and urban design in a North-American setting, the city of Saint-Pierre is unique.
 This tour will help you understand the city and its mix of architectural traditions.
-Departure from the Visitor Information Center and arrival at the Arche Museum
+Departure from the Place du Général de Gaulle and arrival at the Arche Museum

 Discover this must-visit cultural site, which is home to both the Archives and the Museum of the Territorial Collectivity of Saint-Pierre and Miquelon.
 The high-quality scenography allows visitors to step back in time and discover the history and stories of the archipelago, including the guillotine, kept here as a remembrance of the past.
 Numerous events are offered year-round (exhibits, activities, workshops, shows, lectures, etc.) for the enjoyment of young and old alike!

 Located in the former public school of l’Île aux Marins, as well as in the Maison Jézéquel and the Maison Grise, this museum houses part of the collections belonging to the Association de Sauvegarde du Patrimoine de l’Archipel (association for the conservation of the archipelago’s heritage): objects from the past illustrating everyday practices and traditional know-how, in a period setting!
 The guided tour is leaving from Saint-Pierre.